-Forza Horizon 4 will be set across Great Britain, in the Lake District and Edinburgh.
+Forza Horizon 4 will be set across Great Britain, spanning across the Lake District, Edinburgh and more.
 A gorgeous gameplay reveal provided details of the game, and Trusted Reviews has got a chance to play it at E3 2018 and sample the luscious racer for ourselves.

 The big new gameplay development is the addition of seasons, which will see the world transition between Spring, Summer, Autumn and Winter as you play.
 Check out our hands-on gameplay preview below alongside all the latest news, release date, trailers and more.